 - You can choose between your favorite desktop environments from a large list of options containing KDE, Xfce, Cinnamon, MATE, etc.

 - The server edition of the distro provides tools for remote management and user authentication features.

-- This is a great system if you want to build a network that has devices running both Linux and Windows.
+- This is a great system if you want to build a network with devices running both Linux and Windows.

 3. Redcore Linux

 But Redcore took it further.
-Unlike any other Gentoo based system, it can install packages without building them from scratch.
-Rather than going with the traditional Gentoo style repositories, Redcore features a completely separate software repository that contains pre-built codebase.
+Unlike any other Gentoo-based system, it can install packages without building them from scratch.
+Rather than going with the traditional Gentoo style repositories, Redcore features a completely separate software repository that contains a pre-built codebase.

 Key Features of Redcore Linux